 - Training registration staff to better collect accurate patient data.

 While the immediate results were impressive, the long term impact on duplicate records is even more noteworthy.
-The 22.0% duplicate rate was reduced to 0.2% at the end of the project and eight years later it remains an exceptionally low 0.14%.
+The 22.0% duplicate rate was reduced to 0.2% at the end of the project and remains an exceptionally low 0.14%.
 The five FTEs initially assigned to managing duplicate records have been reduced to less than 1 FTE.
 The hot line stopped ringing and staff satisfaction increased.
-Physician confidence in the EHR improved
+Physician confidence in the EHR improved.

-The experience at Children's Medical Center in Dallas shows the benefit of making sure the Master Patient Index is clean of duplicates before merging or upgrading to a new Electronic Health Records system.
-Additionally, if extra effort is taken to identify and resolve the root causes of duplicate records, the efforts will pay dividends for years.
+The experience at Children's Health Dallas shows the benefit of making sure the Master Patient Index is clean of duplicates before merging or upgrading to a new Electronic Health Records system.
+Additionally, if extra effort is taken to identify and resolve the root causes of duplicate records, the efforts will pay dividends for many, many years.

 Duplicate Records Are Costly: